jamielinux/ansible-discourse/README.rst

 You have two options:

-* QUICKER: Install Ansible on your server and continue with the quickstart instructions.
+* QUICKSTART: Install Ansible on your server and continue with the quickstart instructions.

 * BETTER: Install Ansible locally and `deploy to a remote server from your